 2. Wraparound Mortgage

 A wraparound mortgage creates one loan that is big enough to pay on the existing loan plus any additional equity in the property.
-With a “wrap” mortgage, The Buyers payment are more then the underlying payment.
-This insures the sellers payment is covered.
-The difference between the two is the owner profit and goes in their pocket.
+With a “wrap” mortgage, The buyer’s payments are more than the underlying payment.
+This ensures the seller’s payment is covered.
+The difference between the two is the owner’s profit and goes into their pocket.
 Be aware – buyers can be on the hook if the seller doesn’t pay their underlying loan.

 3. All-Inclusive Trust Deed

 An all-inclusive trust deed is basically a wraparound mortgage.
 It’s a legal term used in many states to denote the same process.